-Walks in the northern Cederberg – beware of high temperatures
+Walks in the northern Cederberg – High temperatures in summer

-It is extremely hot in the Cederberg in high summer and we don’t recommend that you plan to do major walking during the months of December to February, (even mid November and early March.)
-If you do walk in summer, you should start as early as possible i.e. 6.30am or 7am so that you return from your walk before the main heat of the day.
-You will need to take plenty of water with you, (2 litres per person minimum), sunblock, a wide brimmed hat and a light weight long sleeved shirt to cover up if necessary.
-Winter months are very cold in the early mornings with pleasant daytime temperatures, ideal for walking throughout the day, unless it is raining.
-(The Cederberg is in the winter rainfall area though we get far less rain than the rest of the Western Cape).
+It is extremely hot in the Cederberg in high summer.
+And we don’t recommend that you plan to do major walking during the months of December to February, However if you do walk in summer, you should start as early as possible i.e. 6.30am or 7am so that you return from your walk before the main heat of the day.
+You will need to take plenty of water with you, sunblock, a wide brimmed hat and a light weight long sleeved shirt to cover up if necessary.

 Ramskop Nature Reserve – 45 to 60 mins